-At 09:00 meet our tour guide and depart from Icelandair Hotel Natura.
+At 09:00 meet your tour guide and depart from Icelandair Hotel Natura.
 Travel west, passing the town of Borgarnes and climb the Grabrok volcano crater.
 In the afternoon visit a natural history & seal museum in a small fishing village in Northwest Iceland and stroll around the local harbor.
-Further north we stop at the turf church of Vidimyri which has been extensively restored to its original form and is widely considered one of the purest and most beautiful examples of traditional Icelandic architecture.
-We continue along scenic fjord landscape and over several mountain passes until we reach Akureyri, the capital of North Iceland.
-Overnight location is either at Icelandair Hotel Akureyri or on your own.
+Further north, stop at the turf church of Vidimyri which has been extensively restored to its original form and is widely considered one of the purest and most beautiful examples of traditional Icelandic architecture.
+Continue along scenic fjord landscape and over several mountain passes until you reach Akureyri, the capital of North Iceland.

 Day 3: Thu or Sun: Capital of North Iceland, Lake Myvatn & Geothermal Baths (120 km/75 miles)

-In the morning we explore Akureyri, a charming town of 17000 inhabitants, visit the botanical garden and enjoy the panoramic view over Eyjafjordur fjord.
-In the afternoon we travel to an important spot in Iceland's history, Godafoss, the waterfalls of the Gods.
-We continue to Lake Myvatn which is known for its geological wonders and active bird life during summer.
-We stop at the bizarre lava formations at Kalfastrond followed by a walk around the many pseudo craters and end an exciting day with a relaxing soak at Myvatn Nature Baths that contains a unique blend of minerals, silicates and geothermal micro-organisms.
+In the morning explore Akureyri, a charming town of 17000 inhabitants, visit the botanical garden and enjoy the panoramic view over Eyjafjordur fjord.
+In the afternoon travel to an important spot in Iceland's history, Godafoss, the waterfalls of the Gods.
+Continue to Lake Myvatn which is known for its geological wonders and active bird life during summer.
+Stop at the bizarre lava formations at Kalfastrond followed by a walk around the many pseudo craters and end an exciting day with a relaxing soak at Myvatn Nature Baths that contains a unique blend of minerals, silicates and geothermal micro-organisms.
 The warm soothing waters benefit both skin and spirit alike.
-Overnight location is at Hotel Reynihlid

 Day 4: Fri or Mon: Lava Labyrinth, Hot Springs & Traveling East (250 km/155 miles)